vansh070605/LUNG-CANCER-DETECTOR/README.md

    ```
 5. **Access the application** at `http://127.0.0.1:5000/`

-## 🖼️ Screenshots
-📌 *Include screenshots of your application here.*

 ## 📊 Machine Learning Model
 - **Algorithm Used**: Decision Tree / Random Forest / Logistic Regression
 - **Training Dataset**: Collected from medical databases